BadAcronym/gitfluss/README.md

   arguments. `~`, `.` and `$HOME` will be resolved, all other paths must be absolute for now.
-+ You can configure the application to your liking, with author filtering, custom colours & characters.
++ You can configure the application to your liking, with author filtering, custom colours & characters and more.

 Plans:
-+ multi-thread per-repository for even more speedup
 + Allow overwriting percentiles
 + Add more (optional) repository-specific data displays
-+ Add more (optional) years to the heatmap display
 + Allow custom RGB colour values

 Known issues: